massdriver-cloud/docs/docs/cli/infrastructure/configure.md

+---
+id: cli-infrastructure-configure
+slug: /cli/infrastructure/configure
-# Configure infrastructure on Massdriver.
+title: Configure infrastructure on Massdriver
+sidebar_label: Configure
+---

 Your infrastructure IaC must be published as a [bundle](https://docs.massdriver.cloud/bundles) to Massdriver first and be to an environment (target).